 - Sunny/Clear weather will boost your Grass type counters.

-Do you have any questions about taking on Mega Slowbro in Pokémon Go?
-Got any tips for your fellow Trainers?
-Drop them in the comments below, and be sure to check out our other Pokémon Go guides so you too can become a Pokémon Master!
+Mega Slowbro will only be around for a limited time, so you won't want to miss out on your chance to battle it!
+And be sure to check out our other Pokémon Go guides so you too can become a Pokémon Master!